spliceforms/uidai-test/README.md

 java OtpClientHSM
 ```

-In order to run OtpClientHSM.java file, your machine(Windows or Linux) should satisfy below prerequisits
+#### In order to run OtpClientHSM.java file, your machine(Windows or Linux) should satisfy below prerequisits.
-    1. HSM driver installation on machine(We are using Windows 11 )
+    * HSM driver installation on machine(We are using Windows 11 )
-    2. JDK installtion (we are using Java 17)
+    * JDK installtion (we are using Java 17)
-    3. IP whitelisting should happend at HSM side(we are using up 45.58.32.151)
+    * IP whitelisting should happend at HSM side(we are using up 45.58.32.151)
-    4. nFast service should be up(open cmd at ../nCipher/nFast/bin and do enquiry.exe)
+    * nFast service should be up(open cmd at ../nCipher/nFast/bin and do enquiry.exe)
-    5. .p12 or.pfx file and cert should be mapped at cloud HSM and  shoud have alias generated for same
+    * .p12 or.pfx file and cert should be mapped at cloud HSM and  shoud have alias generated for same